 Getting to the start line

-Equipment-wise, last fall the Px got a new cockpit and a new disc, and I modified my position on it quite extensively, so I was hopeful to see some improvements over.
+Equipment-wise, last fall the Px got a new cockpit and a new disc, and I modified my position on it quite extensively, so I was hopeful to see some improvements.
 Oh, and most important, it also got a Lake Monster sticker, because the Vermont Lake Monsters' logo is so cool that it might as well be a dragon.

 Final tweaks on the bike.
 Nice, 27 June 2025.